kxl4126/hatch-cli-client/README.md

 1. Place your `Ed25519` key in `keys/keys.json`.
 If you don't have one, you can also allow the CLI to **generate a temporary identity** for you, by running: `hatch-cli identity`. **This identity is only used for minting and is different from your identity for your wallet or on the dfx CLI.**
 2. Run `hatch-cli identity`.
 Save the output principal of the previous command.
 This is your minting account that needs to be funded for the CLI.
 Note that this account will be only used to manage your canister from the command line.
 Your NFTs and sale funds will still be minted to an account of your choice.
+3. **We are currently in beta, so you must message us to add you as an authorized creator with this identity**.
-3. Obtain **Psychedelic's WICP**.
+4. Obtain **Psychedelic's WICP**.
 You need around ~ 2 WICP in the minting account.
 You can get WICP in the following ways:
    - Swap ICP for WICP with [Sonic](https://sonic.ooo/)
    - Or mint WICP directly from their canister.
 Follow the instructions at https://github.com/Psychedelic/wicp.
    - Or wrap your ICP with the wallet interface at [Hatch](https://hatch.market/).
-4. **Transfer WICP** to your minting account principal.
+5. **Transfer WICP** to your minting account principal.
 You can do this in the following ways:
    -  Use the Plug Wallet interface to transfer WICP to your minting principal.
    -  Or call transfer function directly from their canister to your minting principal.
 Follow the instructions at https://github.com/Psychedelic/wicp.